 Hein de Haas is Professor of Sociology at the University of Amsterdam.
-He is a founding member and a former director of the International Migration Institute (IMI) at the University of Oxford.
-He is also Extraordinary Professor of Migration and Development at the University of Maastricht / United Nations University.
+He is a founding member and a director of the International Migration Institute (IMI) at the University of Oxford (2006-2015) and at the University of Amsterdam (since 2017) He is also Extraordinary Professor of Migration and Development at the University of Maastricht / United Nations University.
 He also maintains a blog on migration-related topics.

 His research focuses on the linkages between migration and broader processes of social transformation and development in origin and destination countries.
 His theoretical and empirical publications cover a wide range of issues, including migration determinants, migration policies, the development implications of migration, transnationalism and rural-urban transformations.
 He did extensive fieldwork in the Middle East and Africa and, particularly, in Morocco.

 De Haas is co-author (with Stephen Castles and Mark Miller) of The Age of Migration: International Population Movements in the Modern World, a leading text book in the field of migration studies.